Cai (surname): Other languages

 Koreans use Chinese-derived family names and in Korean, Cai is 채 in Hangul, Chae in Revised Romanization, and Ch'ae in McCune-Reischauer.

 Vietnamese also use Chinese-derived family names.
 In Vietnamese, the name is Thái.
 The Chinese name 蔡 is usually transliterated via Sino-Vietnamese as Thái but sometimes as Sái.

 Japanese do not use Chinese family names but for Chinese in Japan who carry the name, it is さい in Hiragana and Sai in the major romanization systems.

 Romanization

-Cai is romanized as Cai in the People's Republic of China, Tsai (or occasionally Tsay or Chai for Mandarin) or Tsoa in the Taiwan, and Choi or Choy in Hong Kong and Malaysia.
+Cai is romanized as Cai in the People's Republic of China, Tsai (or occasionally Tsay or Chai for Mandarin) or Tsoa in the Republic of China (Taiwan), and Choi or Choy in Hong Kong and Malaysia.
 In Malaysia, Singapore, and Brunei, the most common forms are Chua or Chuah for Teochew and Hokkien speakers, Chai for Hakka speakers, Choi or Tsoi for Cantonese speakers, and Toy or Toi for Taishanese speakers.
 In Indonesia, it is usually romanized as Tjoa/Tjhoa/Tjoea/Tjhoea (Hokkien & Teochew), Tjhoi (Cantonese) or Tjhai (Hakka) with Dutch spelling, or Tjua/Tjhua (Hokkien & Teochew) with old Indonesian spelling, or Chua (Hokkien & Teochew), Choy/Choi (Cantonese) or Chai (Hakka) with current Indonesian spelling.
 In the Philippines, it is Chua /ˈtʃuwa/ or Cua (/'kuwa/ or /kwa/).
 Chua is pronounced /ˈtʃwa/ in other Anglophone countries outside the Philippines.

 Other variations include Chye and Coi.